hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

   </div>
 </div>

 In April, we took down the two remaining Norway maple trees in our yard.
 It's a somewhat futile gesture to take down two invasive trees in a neighborhood that is full of them, and I am always thoughtful about taking down any mature tree (except for you, Tree of Heaven!), but it opened up way more space to fill with other, more beneficial plants.
-On one side where one of the maples once was, I added an Autumn Brilliance serviceberry, and on the other side, I planted a red oak.
+On one side, where one of the maples once was, I added an "Autumn Brilliance" serviceberry, and on the other side, I planted a red oak.
 The serviceberry is closer to the house and will provide an anchor for that side of the yard without getting too tall.
 I'm excited to sample some of the fruit (if the birds let me), and it should provide multiple seasons of interest, from spring blooms to fall color.

 The red oak was a choice driven entirely by ecological benefits.
 I've been interested in planting an oak for a while since I learned that in the Northeast they are one of the most broadly beneficial plants to vast amounts of insect and bird life.
 I like that red oaks grow relatively quickly and also give some fall color.
 I planted it far enough away from the house that it shouldn't be an issue, hopefully forever, but even if it does need to come down in 50 or 100 or more years, it will have provided decades of ecosystem services.

 <div class="text-center inline-image-container">
   <img src="./new-serviceberry.jpg" alt="Newly-planted 'Autumn Brilliance' Serviceberry" class="img-responsive img-center"></img>